Pages

 Olive Dip aka Botox Dip

-This is a recipe I got from my sister-in-law, Jean, who refers to it as Botox Dip because of the salt content, although I don’t use as much salt..
-I have made a few minor adjustments.
-It is a real crowd pleaser and a great thing to bring to a party as an appetizer.
-Jean always served it with Fritos, which is also my chip of choice for this dip, but you could serve it with crackers, pretzels, or any other chip of your choice.
+This is a recipe I got from my sister-in-law, Jean, who refers to it as Botox Dip because of the salt content.
+I don’t use as much salt but keep to her recipe.
+Jean always served it with Fritos, which is also my chip of choice for this dip.
+You could serve it with crackers, pretzels, or any other chip of your choice.
 I find this dip highly addictive, so beware!

 Ingredients